 Clean the Toilet Regularly

-There is no need to use harsh and costly chemicals to remove hard water stains in the toilet.
+There is no need to use harsh and costly chemicals to prevent hard water toilet stains.
 Borax, vinegar, and baking soda do a great job of cleaning and disinfecting.
-Done regularly, this will prevent hard water stains from building up.
+Used regularly, they will prevent hard water stains from building up.

-To help keep your toilet clean and free of hard water build-up, try a regular cleaning with Borax since it can help to soften hard water.
-Just use 1/4 cup with every cleaning.
+To help keep your toilet clean and free of hard water buildup, try regular cleanings with Borax, which can help to soften hard water.
+Just use 1/4 cup Borax with every cleaning.